-Urdu began as a mixed language of the Mughal (Persian-speaking Turks) army camp, in the late 15th century called the Zabān-e-Ordu-e-Mu'alla, which drew heavily from the Khari boli spoken around Delhi.
+Urdu originated from Khari Boli spoken around Delhi.
+Urdu, also called Hindavi, Hindi, Dihlvi, Gujri and Rekhta in the earlier period had borrowed extensively from Perso-Arabic and Turkish sources.
+On the basis of formal lexicon and cultural referents Urdu gradually grew as an icon of Muslim identity.
 Urdu also has roots in the southern parts of the sub-continent, where Deccani Urdu developed a distinct dialect separate from the Northern Urdu of the Delhi-Agra-Lucknow region.
 Urdu's association with the army, and eventually with the royal courts and metropolises of South Asia, led to its use as a language of high culture (after Persian) for much of the 17th-19th centuries.
 It continued to dominate as a language of cultural prestige until the colonial era, when it was gradually supplanted by English in administrative and technical areas.